AdaCore/gnatstudio/docs/users_guide/mdi.rst

 not available in GPS.
 This might also be useful if you want to have windows on various virtual desktops, should your window manager support this.

-This special mode is activated through the :menuselection:`Windows-->All Floating` preference.
+This special mode is activated through the :menuselection:`Windows --> All Floating` preference.